Statistical inference for association studies in the presence of binary outcome misclassification: Introduction

 We use our label switching correction procedure to develop both frequentist and Bayesian estimation methods for regression parameters in an association study.
 This strategy also allows us to accurately estimate the average misclassification rates in the response variable and characterize the mechanism by which misclassification occurs.

 In addition to label switching, several authors have considered other characteristics of misclassification models that impact identifiability.
-Xia and Gustafson \cite{xia2018bayesian} outlines cases of unidirectional outcome misclassification where key regression parameters are identifiable.
-In many practical settings, however, they find that some covariate terms can only be weakly identified.
-Numerical problems related to weak identifiability are also encountered the joint estimation methods by Beesley and Mukherjee \cite{beesley2020statistical}.
-These authors address the problem by fixing model parameters at known values.
-In general, however, models that include a parametric observation mechanism for misclassified outcomes are identifiable if 1) perfect sensitivity or perfect specificity is assumed and 2) at least one continuous covariate is included in the true outcome mechanism but not the observation mechanism, or vice versa \cite{beesley2020statistical, diop2011maximum}.
-For models that do not have covariate-dependent misclassification rates, global identifiability of univariate logistic regression with outcome misclassification is ensured if at least four values of the covariate are observed and the true regression coefficient in the model is non-zero \cite{duan2021global}.
-For misclassification models that fall into the larger class of finite mixtures of logistic regressions, as our proposed framework does, identifiability is guaranteed as long as there is a sufficient number of unique observed covariate combinations \cite{follmann1991identifiability}.
-If the mixture has two components, this sufficient number of covariates is just seven \cite{follmann1991identifiability, kelley2008zero}.
-Throughout this paper, we will assume that this criterion for identification is met.
+Xia and Gustafson outlines cases of unidirectional outcome misclassification where key regression parameters are identifiable. \cite{xia2018bayesian} In many practical settings, however, they find that some covariate terms can only be weakly identified.
+Numerical problems related to weak identifiability are also encountered the joint estimation methods by Beesley and Mukherjee (2020). \cite{beesley2020statistical} These authors address the problem by fixing model parameters at known values.
+In general, however, models that include a parametric observation mechanism for misclassified outcomes are identifiable if 1) perfect sensitivity or perfect specificity is assumed and 2) at least one continuous covariate is included in the true outcome mechanism but not the observation mechanism, or vice versa. \cite{beesley2020statistical, diop2011maximum}